tugrul-kok/datasheet-assistant/README.md

 ### 🟢 The Solution: Domain-Specific RAG Optimization
 We didn't just build a chatbot; we built an engineering tool.
 1.  **Table-Aware Ingestion:** We optimized the chunking strategy (2000 tokens with overlap) specifically to keep table rows and headers in the same semantic context.
+2.  **Semantic Routing:** An intelligent document router uses Mistral to analyze queries and automatically route them to the most relevant datasheet.
+For example:
+    - Questions mentioning "F407" or "F4" → Routes to STM32F4 datasheet
+    - Questions about "modem", "LTE", or "cellular" → Routes to BG96 datasheet
+    - Generic questions → Searches across all documents
-2.  **Feedback Loop:** We used **MLOps best practices** (MLflow & Ragas) to measure the model's performance on technical questions, improving "Faithfulness" from failing grades to a perfect 1.00 score.
+3.  **Feedback Loop:** We used **MLOps best practices** (MLflow & Ragas) to measure the model's performance on technical questions, improving "Faithfulness" from failing grades to a perfect 1.00 score.
 ---

 ## 🤖 Why Mistral AI?